Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Addition to the numerical experiments

 \subsection{Numerical comparisons for different refreshment strategies for the direct Forward event-chain method}

-We now compare different refreshment choices at fixed $\rmT$ for $\Kn$ on the experiment with the anisotropic Gaussian distribution as described by \eqref{eq:Gaussian}, as illustrated by Fig. \ref{fig:Gauss_Num_Ref}, where the autocorrelation functions for $U, ||x||^2$ and $x$ are shown.
-Refreshment schemes are then separated into two groups depending on their action and the obtained decorrelation: \begin{itemize} \item the sparse-orthogonal group, where the refreshment only acts on a few orthogonal components, as \begin{itemize} \item Orthogonal switch: two orthonormal vectors $e_1,e_2$ of the orthogonal plane are defined by the Gram-Schmidt process and $y$ is transformed into $\tilde{y} = y + (\ps{e_2}{y}-\ps{e_1}{y})(e_1 -e_2)$ \item Perpendicular orthogonal switch: same as above but $y$ is set to $\tilde{y} = y-\ps{e_1}{y}(e_1-e_2) -\ps{e_2}{y}(e_1 + e_2)$. \item ran-$2$-orthogonal: random rotation of $2$ orthogonal components defined by the Gram-Schmidt process. \end{itemize} \item the global group, where all components can be resampled, as \begin{itemize} \item Full-orthogonal refresh: full refreshment of the orthogonal components of the direction. \item Full refresh: full refreshment of the direction. \end{itemize} \end{itemize} More details can be found in Section \ref{sec:choice_ortho}.
+Fixing $\Kp$ to the direct-sampling kernel, we now compare different refreshment choices at fixed $\rmT$ for $\Kn$ on the experiment with the anisotropic Gaussian distribution as described by \eqref{eq:Gaussian}, as illustrated by Fig. \ref{fig:Gauss_Num_Ref}, where the autocorrelation functions for $U, ||x||^2$ and $x$ are shown.
+Refreshment schemes are then separated into two groups depending on their action and the obtained decorrelation: \begin{itemize} \item the sparse-orthogonal group, where the refreshment only acts on a few orthogonal components, as \begin{itemize} \item Orthogonal switch: two orthonormal vectors $e_1,e_2$ of the orthogonal plane are defined by the Gram-Schmidt process and $y$ is transformed into $\tilde{y} = y + (\ps{e_2}{y}-\ps{e_1}{y})(e_1 -e_2)$ \item Perpendicular orthogonal switch: same as above but $y$ is set to $\tilde{y} = y-\ps{e_1}{y}(e_1-e_2) -\ps{e_2}{y}(e_1 + e_2)$. \item ran-$2$-orthogonal: random rotation of $2$ orthogonal components defined by the Gram-Schmidt process. \end{itemize} \item the global group, where all components can be resampled, as \begin{itemize} \item Full-orthogonal refresh: full refreshment of the orthogonal components of the direction. \item Full refresh: full refreshment of the direction. \end{itemize} \end{itemize} More details on the definition of $\Kp$ can be found in Section \ref{sec:choice_ortho}.

-For the small dimension ($d=25$) as the bigger one ($d=400$), a random-walk behavior appears in the latter, whereas in the sparse-orthogonal group, the antithetic correlations given by the ballistic trajectories are preserved and a faster decorrelation is achieved.
+For the small dimension ($d=25$) as the bigger one ($d=400$), a random-walk behavior appears in the global group, whereas in the sparse-orthogonal group, the antithetic correlations given by the ballistic trajectories are preserved and a faster decorrelation is achieved.
 In this group, the orthogonal switch scheme is the most efficient.
 In the global group, we observe that updating all the components but the one parallel to the gradient leads to a small acceleration in comparison to the standard full refreshment scheme.
 Finally, \Cref{fig:Gauss_Num_Ref_SparseFull} compares an orthogonal switch and a full-orthogonal refresh set at a fixed time $\rmT$ and at all event (no tuning of $\rmT$).
 It appears clearly that the orthogonal switch remains competitive without any tuning of $\rmT$, whereas the full-orthogonal refresh shows some convergence issue in that situation.

 In Figure \ref{fig:Gauss_Num_Ref} and \Cref{fig:Gauss_Num_Ref_SparseFull}, only positive-type $\Kn$ are exhibited.
 Figure \ref{fig:Gauss_Num_NaivePos} compares positive to naive schemes and shows that the positive schemes are slightly better for the sampling of the anisotropic distribution.